-Refer to "Admissions, registration and records" and "Fees" in this calendar for policy and fee information on exemptions, challenge exams, and prior learning assessment.
+Refer to "Admissions, fees and policy information" in this calendar for policy and fee information on exemptions, challenge exams, and prior learning assessment.

-Given the scope of the Criminal Records Review Act, CNC requires criminal records searches for applicants for program areas that involve working with children or other vulnerable persons.
+Given the scope of the Criminal Records Review Act, CNC requires criminal record searches for applicants for program areas that involve working with children or other vulnerable persons.

-You will have to have a criminal record search with the BC Ministry of Public Safety at the beginning of the program.
+You will have to have a criminal record search with the BC Ministry of Justice at the beginning of the program.
 The cost of this search is your responsibility.
 A search which identifies relevant criminal convictions may prevent you from entering clinical or practicum setting components of the program and therefore not able to graduate.